ylmenezes/study-git/README.md

 # Studing Gti and Git Action
-Repository to study Advenced Git.
+Repository to study and tests Advenced Git.